Belarus: Athletes unite to oppose 'paranoid dictator' Lukashenko | DW | 21.09.2020

 "Me and my fellow athletes, we're in this for the first time," said Leuchanka, who has represented Belarus at two Olympics.
 "We're trying to be as supportive as possible for our people, because I know when they see us out there together with them, it's giving them hope, it's giving them this feeling that they're not alone."

-Leuchanka is one of more than 550 Belarusian sports figures who have signed an open letter demanding, among other things, new elections and an end to police violence.
+Leuchanka is one of nearly 600 Belarusian sports figures who have signed an open letter demanding, among other things, new elections and an end to police violence.
 The numbers involved continue to grow.
 Fearing reprisals, the signatories say "all athletes will act together, up to and including a possible refusal to play for the national team," if their actions are punished.

 But that already appears to be happening.
 Alexander Opeikin, a Belarusian handball official who initiated the letter, says he knows of 30 instances where sportspeople have lost money or their jobs because of their political stance.